How Do Braces Work?

 The Procedure

-The braces fitting process usually takes place over two or three appointments.
-At the first appointment, the dentist or orthodontist will take X-rays, photographs, and impressions of your teeth to make a model of your mouth.
-They will then use this model to plan the placement of your braces and create a treatment plan.
+The fitting process usually takes place over two or three appointments.
+At the first appointment, the dentist or orthodontist will take X-rays, photographs, and impressions of your teeth.
+They will use this model to plan the placement of your braces and create a treatment plan.

-You will then be given instructions on how to care for your braces.
-You will have regular check-ups every 4-6 weeks so the dentist or orthodontist can monitor your progress and tighten or adjust your braces as needed.
-The braces will need to be worn for around 12-24 months, though treatment time may be longer depending on the severity of dental issues.
+You will have regular check-ups every 4-6 weeks to monitor your progress and tighten or adjust your braces as needed.
+The braces are worn for around 12-24 months, though treatment time may be longer depending on the severity of dental issues.
 After the braces are removed, a retainer is worn to keep teeth in their new position.

 What is Headgear?